Arithmetics of homogeneous spaces over $p$-adic function fields: Local-global principle and weak approximation

-Recall that a $K$-group of multiplicative $H$ is said to be {\it split} over a finite Galois extension $L/K$ if $\Gamma_L$ acts trivially on $\wh{H}$.
-A finite group is said to be {\it metacyclic} if all of its Sylow groups are cyclic.
-The following vanishing result was communicated to the author by J. L. Colliot-Th\'el\`ene.
+The following vanishing result was communicated to the author by Jean-Louis Colliot-Th\'el\`ene.
+Recall that a $K$-group of multiplicative type $M$ is said to be {\em split} over a finite extension $L/K$ if $\Gamma_L$ acts trivially on $\wh{M}$.
+A finite group is said to be {\em metacyclic} if all of its Sylow subgroups are cyclic.

-\begin{prop} Let $K$ be a $p$-adic function field.
-Let $F$ be a finite $\Gamma_K$-module split by a metacyclic extension.
-Then $\Sha^2_\omega(K,F) = 0$. \end{prop} \begin{proof} Let $L/K$ be a finite Galois extension splitting $F$, with metacyclic Galois group $G = \Gal(L/K)$.
-The "coflasque resolution" \cite[Lemma 0.6]{ctsFlasque} provides an exact sequence
+\begin{prop} If $F$ is a finite $\Gamma_K$-module split by a metacyclic extension, then $\Sha^2_\omega(K,F) = 0$. \end{prop} \begin{proof} Let $L/K$ be a finite Galois extension splitting $F$, with metacyclic Galois group $G = \Gal(L/K)$.
+The ``coflasque resolution'' \cite[Lemma 0.6]{CTSflasque} provides an exact sequence

-of finitely generated $G$-modules, where $\wh{T}$ and $\wh{Q}$ are free as abelian groups, where $\wh{Q}$ is permutation, and where $\wh{T}$ is {\it coflasque} (that is, $\H^1(H,\wh{T}) = 0$ for all subgroups $H \subseteq G$).
-Since $G$ is metacyclic, a theorem of Endo--Miyata \cite[Theorem 1.5]{endomiyata} says that $\wh{T}$ is a direct factor of a permutation module.
-Hence by dualizing we obtain an exact sequence
+of finitely generated $G$-modules, where $\wh{T}$ and $\wh{Q}$ are free as abelian groups, where $\wh{Q}$ is permutation, and where $\wh{T}$ is {\em coflasque} (that is, $\H^1(H,\wh{T}) = 0$ for all subgroups $H \subseteq G$).
+Since $G$ is metacyclic, a theorem of Endo--Miyata \cite[Theorem 1.5]{EM} says that $\wh{T}$ is a direct factor of a permutation module.
+By dualizing, we obtain an exact sequence

-where $Q$ is a quasi-split $K$-torus and $T$ is a direct factor of a quasi-split $K$-torus.
-Since $\H^1(K',T) = 0$ for any overfield $K'/K$ and $\Sha^2_\omega(K,Q) = 0$ by Lemma \ref{lmQuasiTrivialTorusPAdic}, one has $\Sha^2_\omega(K,F) = 0$. \end{proof}
+where $Q$ is a quasi-split torus and $T$ is a direct factor of a quasi-split torus.
+Since $\H^1(K',T) = 0$ for any overfield $K'/K$ and $\Sha^2_\omega(K,Q) = 0$ by Lemma \ref{lm:QuasiTrivialTorusPAdic}, one has $\Sha^2_\omega(K,F) = 0$. \end{proof}